Types of mutual funds

 • Stock funds, which aim for capital growth but come with higher risk

 But the categorisation doesn’t stop there.
 Mutual funds can also be classified based on asset class (like equity, debt, hybrid), structure (open-ended or closed-ended), and investment goals (growth, income, or tax-saving).
 For instance, ELSS or tax-saving funds help you save taxes under Section 80C, while index funds are designed for passive investors who want to mirror the market.
 Understanding these fund types allows you to align your investment with life goals like retirement, tax planning, or wealth creation—rather than chasing returns blindly.
-Explore Top-Performing Mutual Funds!
+Find a mutual fund that suits you.

 Mutual fund types based on risk